Kotlin/KEEP/notes/value-classes.md

 state = state.with$LastUpdate$Tags$internal(now(), state.tags + tag)
 ```

-> Here we explicitly use the identiless-ness of value classes.
+> Here we explicitly use the identityless-ness of value classes.
 Because an identity of a value class is not important the compiler is free to split or combine sequence of updates to value classes in any way.
 It is even possible to temporarily keep updated properties of value classes in local variables up to the moment when an instance of a value class is needed to pass it to some other function and only then create an actual, updated, value class instance.

 Even the basic variant of this optimization would provide efficient and reliable mass-mutation for value classes.
 For cases when such mutation should be performed from another class or module, abstraction mutation into functions will help.
 See the next section.